Cawfree/yesflo/README.md

 This library presents tools for interpreting FlowHub's diagram JSON as equivalent Java Objects.
 It also provides a simple iterator that allows noFlo Processes to be iterated linearly, using conventional dataflow, contrary to the asynchronous "message-driven" style used in Flow-Based Programming, or FBP.

+If you're new to dataflow, the basic premise is this; *each graphical block of computation awaits execution until all of its data dependencies have been received*.
+Yup, that's all.

 You can visit the existing examples using the URLs below:

 * Simple demo. [code](./examples/demo-simple.html) |